TajMahPaul/language_sudoku/USERSTORY.md

 User story: As a language learner, I want to listen to the pronunciation of each word.

-Example: When a user selects a word, the pronunciation of that word is played.

-User story: As a language learner, I want to listen to the pronunciation of each word.

-Example: When a user selects a word, the pronunciation of that word is played.
+Example: If toggled on, the pronunciation of a word is played whenever the user selects a word.
+Otherwise, no sound is played.

 User story: As an application tester, I want the game to be free of bugs.